 Within a few weeks, I asked my pastor if I could start a women's fellowship team at my church.
 Since then I have also been the speaker at our church women's retreat and recently I've spoken at a few local women's groups about how God has worked in my life.
 I'm also currently writing a book about how Satan attacks Godly Female Relationships.
 I'm sharing my story.

 So I guess I need to thank those women who grumbling about how loud Beth Moore was, because you gave me a gift.
-I hope to one day be like Beth Moore, to share my testimony to bring other people closer to Jesus.
+I hope to one day be like Beth Moore, to share the healing God has done in my life.
 And you bet when I share that, I'm definitely going to be loud.